• Skip to main content

 5. Businesses that connect company-wide performance with scores see the greatest and fastest increase in their NPS ratings—in some cases as much as a 20- to 30-point improvement in 18 months or less.
 Key account wins are stronger, and large customers gain even more momentum.
 A rising NPS creates solid market growth and share of wallet advances.

-Exceptional NPS consulting calculates more than a score: it identifies areas where improvements can be made
+Exceptional NPS consulting calculates more than a score: it identifies areas where improvements can be made to elevate results.

 If companies tell us they are underwhelmed by NPS, it’s generally because they have received just a score—not a solution.
 Scores alone create a vacuum.
 No one knows exactly what the result means, except that the number “goes up or down.”